0x0verflow/dnsfallbackd/README.md

-**THIS PROJECT IS CURRENTLY UNTESTED DUE TO ME NOT HAVING ENOUGH SERVERS.
-THEREFORE CONTRIBUTION IS HIGHLY APPRECIATED**
+**THIS PROJECT IS CURRENTLY UNTESTED DUE TO ME NOT HAVING ENOUGH SERVERS!
+THEREFORE CONTRIBUTION IS HIGHLY APPRECIATED!**

 # dnsfallbackd
 Decentralized daemon to keep your services always accessable through Cloudflare DNS or custom DNS through userscripts